ferblape/filtered_collections/README.md

   - `Memcached` is very recommendable
   - also is very recommendable a queue system such as `Starling` or `Delayed Jobs`

-The idea is to let you to choose differente storages (you are welcome to fork it ;)
+The idea is to let you to choose different storage's (you are welcome to fork it ;)

 ## Installation